mirzawaqasahmed/f5-big-iq-lab/docs/class02/class2.rst

 Class 2: BIG-IQ Deployment with auto-scale on AWS, Azure & VMware (Cloud Edition)
 =================================================================================

-.. note:: On this page there is no actions to be done here regarding the lab itself

-In this class, we will review the auto-scale feature available with BIG-IQ 6.0 called ``Service Scaling Groups`` (SSG)
+In this class, we will review the auto-scale feature available with BIG-IQ 6.0 and above. called ``Service Scaling Groups`` (SSG)

 .. toctree::